Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Complexity Analysis: One-dimensional Case

-We have shown that the expected simulation cost of adaptive sampling algorithm for the PGS guarantee has a $\log(N)$ dependence on $N$ for large $N$.
-Then, one may naturally ask: is there any algorithm for the PGS guarantee that has simulation cost independent of $N$?
+We have shown that the expected simulation cost of tri-section sampling algorithm for the PGS guarantee has a $\log(N)$ dependence on $N$.
+Then, one may naturally ask: is there any algorithm for the PGS guarantee whose simulation cost has a better dependence on $N$?
 The answer is affirmative.
-In this subsection, an enhanced adaptive sampling algorithm for the PGS guarantee is proposed and is proved to have asymptotic simulation cost independent of $N$.
-Similar to the adaptive sampling algorithm, the enhanced adaptive sampling algorithm maintains a set of active points and shrinks the set in each iteration until there are at most $2$ points.
-However, instead of only sampling at $3$-quantiles points of the current interval, the enhanced adaptive sampling algorithm samples all points in the current active set.
+In this subsection, the shrinking uniform sampling algorithm for the PGS guarantee is proposed, which is proven to have a simulation cost as $O[ \epsilon^{-2}(\log(N) + \log(1/\delta))]$, which grows as $\epsilon^{-2}\log(1/\delta)$ in the asymptotic regime $\delta \rightarrow 0$.
+Similarly, utilizing the idea of localization, the shrinking uniform sampling algorithm maintains a set of active points and shrinks the set in each iteration until there are at most $2$ points.
+However, instead of only sampling at $3$-quantiles points of the current interval, the shrinking uniform sampling algorithm samples all points in the current active set but with much fewer simulations.
 We give the pseudo-code in Algorithm \ref{alg:one-dim-uni}.

 \begin{breakablealgorithm} \end{breakablealgorithm}